CoryTrevor/invoice-ninja-update/README.md

-# Invoice-Ninja-Update
+<h3>Invoice Ninja Update</h3>
-Bash script for updates
+Bash script for updates to avoid PHP timeouts or using GitHub + Composer.

 <b>Disclaimer</b>